ethereum-pocr/whitepaper/whitepaper.md

 In addition, they are regulated and must be in a position to respect Anti Money Laudering and Counter Terrorism Financing rules and therefore need to be in a position to demonstrate they are using a crypto token which source is tracable.
 The regulated markets have difficulties to accept working on public infrastructures where the crypto token can fuel unknown actors that would potentially be suject to sanctions or linked to illegal activities.
 Therefore, there is a need for an open, public, shared, non centralized infrastructure that only involves "regulatory conformant" actors .

 The `proof of authority` consensus is designed to only allow a known set of nodes to create blocks.
-In particular the [clique](https://eips.ethereum.org/EIPS/eip-225) implementation proposed in EIP 225 of the Ethereum community, defines a replacement for the `proof of work` consensus that would be a good base to implement the `proof of carbon reduction` consensus.
+In particular the [clique](https://eips.ethereum.org/EIPS/eip-225) implementation proposed in EIP 225 of the Ethereum community, defines a replacement for the `proof of work` consensus that would be a good base to implement the `proof of Climate awaReness` consensus.

 In the clique consensus, nodes are identified by an ethereum address corresponding to the private key they will sign their blocks with.
 Nodes do not receive rewards for creating blocks and they are not put in competition.
 The list of authorized nodes (addresses) are simply requested to create blocks, in turn, at a regular frequency.
 In this consensus, nodes are called `sealers` as they simply apply their signature on a block.
 The other nodes receiving this newly created block will verify that the block is valid and that the sealer is legit, before adding it into their copy of the chain.
 If the next expected sealer did not send a block in the given timeframe, any node is allowed to take its place, ensuring redundancy in case of a node failure.